vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 - Representations -
   - Little roadside houses (could be empty), with fragrant burnt grasses.
   - consecrated paintings (thangka-s) and sculptures.
-- A notable deity is the horse-riding shrIdevI; whom the driver thanked on returning via chang-lA pass.
+- A notable deity is the horse-riding shrIdevI; whom the driver loudly thanked on returning via chang-lA pass.
 - Curiously, mirroring paurANika religion, Indra is reduced in stature, and made to receive instruction from maitreya bodhi-sattva post-defeat.
 - Animal sacrifices to fierce guardian deities were common until the refugee dalai lAmA mostly stopped it all.